 Whistler on a budget

-Whistler is known as one of the world's best ski resorts and with a name tag like that comes an expensive price tag.
-Yes, it is not the cheapest ski resort to visit in the world, but it is worth a visit and it does not have to cost you a fortune.
-Here are some ways to save money so you can experience legendary Whistler on a budget!
+Home to one of the world's best ski resorts, Whistler is often considered an expensive place to visit.
+Still, it's among the best for good reason, and it doesn't have to cost a fortune.
+Here are some tips to save money so you can experience legendary Whistler on a budget.

 Getting to Whistler